Research Interests of Graduate and Emeritus Faculty

 Stephen Dilworth (Ph.D., University of Cambridge, 1985), Functional Analysis.
 Research interests include: finite-dimensional and infinite-dimensional Banach space theory; classical Banach spaces; approximation in Banach spaces.

 Maria Girardi (Ph.D., University of Illinois, 1990), Functional Analysis.
 Research interests include: functional analysis, esp. classical and geometrical Banach space theory.

-Anton Schep (Ph.D., University of Leiden, 1977, Department Chair), Functional Analysis, Operator Theory.
+Anton Schep (Ph.D., University of Leiden, 1977), Functional Analysis, Operator Theory.
 Research interests include: the study of linear integral operators on Banach function spaces, positive operators and C0-semigroups of positive operators on Banach lattices, spectral properties, and compactness properties of special classes of operators.

 Joshua Cooper (Ph.D., University of California, San Diego, 2003), Combinatorics and Number Theory.
 Research interests include: extremality, regularity, and quasirandomness of graphs and permutations; combinatorial number theory; universal cycles; coding theory; combinatorial algorithms.

 Eva Czabarka (Ph.D., University of South Carolina, 1998), (Ph.D., University of South Carolina, 1998), Discrete Mathematics and its Applications.
 Research interests include: extremal set theory, graph theory, crossing numbers, network science, bioinformatics.